Brigid: Brigid and Saint Brigid

 Historians suggest that the goddess Brigid was syncretized with the Christian saint of the same name.
 According to medievalist Pamela Berger, Christian monks "took the ancient figure of the mother goddess and grafted her name and functions onto her Christian counterpart," Brigid of Kildare.
+The saint's hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
+Dáithí Ó hÓgáin wrote that the melding of pagan goddess and Christian saint can be seen in some of the saint's miracles, where she multiplies food, bestows cattle and sheep, controls the weather, and is linked with fire or thermal springs.

 The goddess and saint have many of the same associations.
 Saint Brigid is considered a patroness of healers, poets, blacksmiths, livestock and dairy workers, as well as serpents (in Scotland) and the arrival of spring.

-The saint's hagiographies "are mainly anecdotes and miracle stories, some of which are deeply rooted in Irish pagan folklore".
-Dáithí Ó hÓgáin wrote that the melding of pagan goddess and Christian saint can be seen in some of the saint's miracles, where she multiplies food, bestows cattle and sheep, controls the weather, and is linked with fire or thermal springs.
+Kim McCone points out that Sanas Cormaic says the three Brigids were patronesses of poetry/prophecy, healing/medicine, and smithing.
+Meanwhile, Saint Brigid is linked with the poet Dubthach maccu Lugair, the physician Áed mac Bricc, and the master smith Conleth.